 AORE is dedicated to ensuring that we continue to have reasonable access to public lands and waterways in order to provide the "outdoor" component that our programs rely upon for educational and recreational missions.

-The AORE Access and Permitting Committee have created a Member Toolkit to aid both new and experienced members in the area of access to federal lands, which almost always requires a permit.
-Members can access these resources in the member's only File Library.
+The AORE Access and Permitting Committee has created a Member Toolkit to aid both new and experienced members in the area of access to federal lands, which almost always requires a permit.
+Several resources are available here for public viewing and use, while some are restricted for Member viewing only in the member's only File Library.

-To access this great resource follow these steps:
+To access these resources, become a member and download this guide or follow these steps:

 1. Login to the Members area

-4. Locate and click on the Access and Permitting Toolkit
+3. Click on the Access and Permitting Member Toolkit